abelardopardo/ontask_b/docs/_sources/Using/details.rst.txt

   Deletes the column from the workflow.
 If there are conditions inside *actions out* that use this column, those conditions will be removed from the action.

+Stats
+  In addition to these operations, OnTask also offers a visualization of the values in a column. x